-It is March, and spring is about to be sprung.
-With warmer weather and longer days, March is a great month to add a few projects to your home improvement to-do list:
+With warmer weather and longer days, March is a great month to add a few projects to your home improvement projects list:

 Prevent Dryer Fires.
 This March weekend, clean out your dryer’s venting system.
 This important cleaning chore is going to help keep you and your family safe, and cleaning your dryer’s venting system only needs to be done once a year.
 Every year, an average of 14,500 dryers catch fire and can be responsible for up to ten deaths.
 The main cause for dryer fires is not a wiring issue, but lint that collects in the dryer’s exhaust ducts.
 Lint builds up very fast, is highly combustible and can spread a fire quickly.